skupperproject/skewer/test-example/README.md

 **Note:** The link token is truly a *secret*.
 Anyone who has the token can link to your namespace.
 Make sure that only those you trust have access to it.

+First, use `skupper token create` in one namespace to generate the token.
+Then, use `skupper link create` in the other to create a link.

 Console for _west_: